Thursday, October 30Current Events

 Candidates

-Independent petitioning ends May 27.
-Upcoming elections include a Special Election on May 20 for State Senate District 22 and Republican primary for comptroller; city council 47, 48, and 51; state committee and county committee on June 24.
-Location of the May 15, 2025 meeting is at Grace Lutheran Church, 103-15 Union Turnpike, Forest Hills, Queens from 7:30 pm to 9:30 pm.
+Location of the October 16, 2025 meeting is at Grace Lutheran Church, 103-15 Union Turnpike, Forest Hills, Queens from 7:30 pm to 9:30 pm.
+Any and all candidates on the November 4, 2025 ballot are welcome to speak!
+Preference will be given to those who have not spoken at the club before.
 You could watch the meeting live on YouTube from 7:30 to 9:30 pm!
 AGENDA 1.
-Pledge of Allegiance 7:30 2.
+Pledge of Allegiance 7:30 Moment of Silence for Joseph Maffia, State Assembly 75, died in August 2025 2.
 Reading of club’s Mission Statement (Jim Strawhorn) 3.
 Roll call of officers and board members (Jimmy Schwatzman) 4.
-Reading of club’s 4/17 minutes (David Kemp) 5.
+Reading of club’s 9/18 minutes (Isaiah Vega) 5.
 Report of the Financial Secretary/Treasurer (Arkadiusz Tomaszewski) 6.
 Committee Reports 7.
 Old Business 8.
-Announcement - June 16 Yanke...
+Announcement - Nominating...

 Candidates, Issues